aadium/intellinbox/project-doc.md

 ## `/backend`
 ### `Dockerfile`
 * **Dependency Layering:** We copy only the requirements.txt first and install it.
-This is a Docker "best practice" it means if you change your code but not your libraries, Docker will skip the long installation step during the next build.
+Docker will skip the long installation step during the next build if the dependencies haven't changed, which speeds up development.
 * **Environment Variables:** We set PYTHONUNBUFFERED=1 so logs appear in the Linux terminal in real-time.
 * **The User:** It is better not to run the app as "root" for security.